DNM03/sign-language-web/README.md

 9. **Manage Users**: App administrators can manage user accounts, including approving new user registrations and monitoring user activity.

-10. **Manage Words**: Administrators can add, edit, and delete ASL signs in the dictionary, ensuring the content remains accurate and up-to-date.

-11. **Sign Recognition**: The app includes a feature that allows users to use their device's camera to capture and recognize ASL signs, providing real-time feedback and suggestions.
+10. **Sign Recognition**: The app includes a feature that allows users to use their device's camera to capture and recognize ASL signs, providing real-time feedback and suggestions.

 ## Technology Stack